 Self Hosting is a service that you pay for that will host your site.
 It is like storage that you own.
 Think of it as a piece of land that you purchased.
 On that land, you will be able to build your dream home.
 You will be in total control of your site.
 You own it.

 HostGator is relatively inexpensive and has excellent 24/7 customer service.
-After you have setup an account you can easily install WordPress with the one click option they provide.
+After you have set up an account, you can easily install WordPress with the one-click option they provide.
 WordPress is a free software that allows you to build websites and blogs quickly.

 For more information about WordPress visit, How to use WordPress Basics.

 Your other option is to use a Third Party Hosting service.
 A Third Party Hosting service is a service that allows you to build a site, but you do not own it, and there are limitations to what you will be able to do.
-The limitations make it difficult to create a unique brand.
+The limitations make it challenging to create a unique brand.
 Your site will look similar to other artists that are using the same services.
 You will be building your site on rented land.
 Most Third Party Hosting services have a monthly fee.